agiorgio99/EEG-driven_Emotion_Classifier/readme.md

 5. **Run the Scripts**
    - **Preprocessing and Training**:
-     - The main script loads the DEAP data, preprocesses it (z-score normalization, segmentation, quantization), and then trains the model.
+     - The main script in the jupyter notebook loads the DEAP data, preprocesses it (z-score normalization, segmentation, quantization), and then trains the model.
      - Adjust hyperparameters like `num_bins`, `window_size`, `overlap`, `batch_size`, and `learning_rate` in the code as needed.
    - **Testing**:
      - After training, the script loads the best saved model weights and runs evaluation on the test split, printing final accuracies and saving a `test_results.txt`.

 ## Usage Notes

-- Hyperparameters such as num_bins, window_size, overlap, and training settings (batch_size, learning_rate, epochs) can be changed in the script.
+- For Training, execute only the notebook sections: Installations (if not already installed), Imports and Directories (with directories modified as needed), Preprocessing (only the first time), Dataset, Model (which imports from model.py), Dataloader, and Training (where hyperparameters can be modified).
-- Training artifacts, logs, and plots are saved in a timestamped folder under Trainings/.
+- For Testing, execute only the notebook sections: Installations (if not already installed), Imports and Directories (with directories modified as needed), Dataset, Dataloader, and Testing (with directories modified as needed).
-- System Requirements: GPU with sufficient memory is recommended (10GB+).
+- System Requirements: GPU with sufficient memory is recommended (20GB+).
 The script uses 4-bit quantization to reduce GPU usage.

 ## Acknowledgments